North Carolina School for the Deaf: Today

 infirmary, staff housing, and farm buildings.
 They representations of Victorian, Romanesque Revival, Colonial Revival style architecture.
 The main building is a high Victorian three-story brick building with a slate roof and five-story tower.
 The Main Building was listed on the National Register of Historic Places in 1976 and the historic district in 1989.

-North Carolina School for the Deaf and Blind is one of two primary public schools for Deaf and hard of hearing students in Pre-K through 12th grade in North Carolina.
+North Carolina School for the Deaf is one of two primary public schools for Deaf and hard of hearing students in Pre-K through 12th grade in North Carolina.
 The school offers an education program as well as vocational rehabilitation service on campus for students after graduation.

 It is accredited by the Southern Association of Colleges and Schools and the Conference of Educational Administrators Serving the Deaf.

 The North Carolina School for the Deaf Historical Museum is located on the campus of the school for the Deaf at Morganton, NC.
 The original site was in the Historic Main Building common room before it was moved to the former Superintendent's Home in 2003.
 The Museum was spearheaded as a Senior Project by Jimmy Autrey, NCSD graduate of 1977 along with a number of student & staff volunteers.
 The Museum displays a historical timeline of pictures & artifacts pertaining to the establishment of the North Carolina School for the Deaf in 1891 as well as the original NC Institution for the Deaf & Blind in 1845 & the NC Institution for Colored Deaf & Blind in 1869, both at Raleigh, NC.
 The Museum maintains a record of student enrollment, organizational activities, school publications, memorabilia, photographic images, newspapers & class books in the Archival Collection Room.
 Currently, the Archives have over 1000 pictures with the state of the art computerized storage for research purposes & exhibition.